ncrncornell/DatasetConversions/README.md

 # SAS to SPSS

-#### Best way to convert SAS dataset into SPSS is follow a two step process.
+#### Best way to convert SAS dataset into SPSS is two step process listed below.
 ##### STEP I: Convert SAS dataset into SAS transport dataset using this SAS script

 	libname sasdata 'location of the dataset excluding the dataset name.
 Ex. c:\data\sasdatasets';